 Supplements tend to provide 800mg plant sterols per tablet, and taking 3 tablets a day can have a significant cholesterol-lowering effect within 2 to 3 weeks.

-Olive oil lowers cholesterol
+Olive oil supplements lower cholesterol

 Olive oil is a natural source of plant sterols that block the absorption of cholesterol in the gut.
 Extra virgin olive oil, with a high level of polyphenols, also have an additional effect on the liver to increase HDL-cholesterol production and improve cholesterol balance.